 Whether you’re deciding whether or not to allow your employees to occasionally work from home, or you’re considering hiring a new person in an entirely different locale, you’ll want to take into account the pros and cons of hiring remote workers.
 Here are some of the most significant ones.

 - Remote workers could end up saving you money.
 If you’re hiring freelancers or subcontractors, for example, you will not have to provide benefits like you would for a full-time employee, and your tax expenses could be less as well.
 Plus, a smaller on-site staff could mean that you don’t need as much office space, so you could downsize to a cheaper office (or go totally remote and not have an office at all).
-Finally, when people are able to work remotely, they might be less likely to call in sick, since they don’t have to leave their house.
+Finally, when people are able to work remotely, they might be less likely to call in sick, since they don’t have to leave their houses.

 - Flexibility is appealing to employees.
 The ability to work from home, even if it’s only once in a while, is a strong draw.
-This could make it easier to recruit top talent, or keep the great talent you already have.
+This could make it easier to recruit top talent or keep the great talent you already have.
 Speaking of, if your best employee has to move, a remote working arrangement would allow them to continue working for you, no matter where they live.

 - Hiring remote workers widen your talent pool.
 Finding the right person to fill a position is hard, especially if you’re restricted by location.
 If you are open to hiring remotely, you’ll have a bigger pool of candidates to choose from, upping your chances of finding someone with the skill set you are looking for.